Written by Don from Millennium Bug.

 The marketplace is overcrowded and confusing.

 Many players know roughly what sound they want but are completely overwhelmed with choice when it comes to getting it.
-Some spend so much time trading gear that they never learn how to get the best out of what they already have.
+Some spend so much time trading gear they never learn how to get the best from what they already have.

 There are so many tones to recreate – especially if you’re playing covers or a range of sessions.